jsmoriss/jsm-force-ssl/readme.txt

 = 1.1.2-1 =

-(2016/04/03) Added a check for web server variables in case WP is being called from the command-line.
+(2016/04/03) Added a check for web server variables in case WP is being used from the command-line.

 = 1.1.1-1 =